stripe-ruby-mock/stripe-ruby-mock/README.md

 * Throw useful errors that emulate Stripe's
   * For example: "You must supply either a card or a customer id" for `Stripe::Charge`

+## Developing stripe-ruby-mock

+To run the tests:

+    $ rspec

+Patches are welcome and greatly appreciated!
+If you're contributing to fix a problem, be sure to write tests that illustrate the problem being fixed.
+This will help ensure that the problem remains fixed in future updates.

 ## Copyright

 Copyright (c) 2013 Gilbert